 Watcom VX-REXX (version 2.1D) is required in order to build the source code.
 The IBM OS/2 Toolkit is required to compile the language support files.

-The current binary release includes only English language support.
-The source code for the language support files are provided in a separate package (below).
-Earlier versions of Archive Viewer had support for several other languages; the support files for these languages need updating before they can be used with version 2.2.
-(These files are included in the translator's package.)
+The current binary release includes multilingual support for for English (included in the base package) and several other languages (available as addon packages).
+Earlier versions of Archive Viewer supported some additional languages besides the ones listed here, but those translations would need updating before they can be used with version 2.2.
 I would welcome contributions from those willing to assist in creating up-to-date translations for these or other languages.
+See the included nlv.txt for more information.

 ATSHELL is a small program designed to replace PMSHELL.EXE as the OS/2 RUNWORKPLACE program.
 It allows an arbitrary program to be used as the 'desktop', including (but not limited to) the Workplace Shell (PMSHELL), a web browser, a file manager, or some custom application.
 It also allows this desktop program to be stopped and restarted, or even changed to something else entirely, without rebooting the system.
 In addition, ATSHELL allows you to open command prompts or shut down the system, even when the desktop program is not running.